kevin-labtani/personal-doc/css.md

   }
   ```

-- `flex-wrap` and `flex-basis` work together in that flx-basis wil only work on the item
+- `flex-wrap` and `flex-basis` work together in that flex-basis will only work on the item

 ## Responsive Design